simov/grant/README.md

 Where `protocol` and `host` should match the ones from which you initiate the OAuth flow, and `provider` is the provider's name from the list of [supported providers][grant].

-This `redirect` url is used internally by Grant.
+This `redirect` URL is used internally by Grant.
 You will receive the [response data][response-data] from the OAuth flow in the route specified in the `callback` key of your Grant configuration.

 ## Static Overrides

-You can add arbitrary _{object}_ keys inside your provider's configuration to create sub configurations that override the _global_ settings for that provider:
+You can add arbitrary `{object}` keys inside your provider's configuration to create sub configurations that override the _global_ settings for that provider:

 ```js
 // navigate to /connect/facebook